LV-APT/lvCICD/docs/Operation-List.md

 ### `vipm_InstallPackagesByPath` : install vip file

     Parameters:
         1. All Parameters accept a vip file path
            1. For regular file path, the full file path will be used.
            2. If the path not end with '.vip', recursively search will be executed the path with last part of path as pattern.
            3. If the last part of path contains '*', recursively search will be executed the path with last part of path as pattern.
+    Result:
+        N/A

 ### `vipm_InstallPackagesByName` : install vip by Package Name

     Parameters:
         1. All Parameters accept a package name, the latest version will be used.
+    Result:
+        N/A

 ### `vipm_unInstallPackagesByName` : unInstall vip by Package Name

     Parameters:
         1. All Parameters accept a package name, the latest version of installed will be used.
+    Result:
+        N/A

 ### `vipm_BuildDailyVIP` : Build VIPM Library

     Parameters:
         Parameter1. (required) vipb File Path
         Parameter2. (required) Install? : YES/NO
         Parameter3. (option) CopyDestPath : Path
+    Result:
+        Generated VIP file path

 ### `vipm_ApplyVIPCFile` : Apply VIPC file

     Parameters:
         Parameter1. (required) VIPC File Path
            1. For regular file path, the full file path will be used.
            2. If the path not end with '.vipc', recursively search will be executed the path with last part of path as pattern.
            3. If the last part of path contains '*', recursively search will be executed the path with last part of path as pattern.
+    Result:
+        vipc file path used

 ## Operations for build facility